UninvitedActivity/UninvitedActivity/README.md

 # Completed Future Considerations

+- Tiers of Uninvited Activity based on which ports are being scanned, and from which ports the scans are initiated
+  - Rules 1-5
 - Narrow down an update interval that's suitable: Every 15 minutes
 - Updating of date stamp of continued activity by IP Addresses that are already in the system
   - This is done using a dumb kludge, I'm not up to querying the database and returning data to use in a script as yet